effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Breaks

 Have breaks away from keyboard!
-It's tempting to check emails or read stuff online during a short break, but we recommend to really take your breaks seriously and walk away from your home office, get a cup of coffee or go for a short walk.
+It's tempting to check emails or read stuff online during a short break, but we recommend to take your breaks seriously and walk away from your home office, get a cup of coffee or go for a short walk.
 It really makes a difference!
 And for lunch, take your time to cook a good meal.
 Don't rush it to get back to work faster -- it's not worth it in the long run.